thilde/future-tbd/README.md

   * Mason: I assisted Khalid with finding and implementing the proper API calls for our college search.

  * **What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?**
-  * Khalid: I will add output pulled from the API for certain data regarding the colleges, such as size and acceptance rates.
+  * Khalid: I will add output pulled from the API for certain data regarding the colleges to the website, such as size and acceptance rates.
 Additionally, I will add more tests to our test suite.
-  * Tyler: I will continue to work on with our CI/CD tools.
+  * Tyler: I will continue to configure our CI/CD tools to run a successful build.
-  * Mason: In the next 24 hours, I will continue to work with Khalid to implement our API calls and tests.
+  * Mason: I will continue to work with Khalid to implement our API calls and tests.

 * **Do you see any impediment that prevents me or the Development Team from meeting the Sprint Goal?**
   * There was much concern over what CI and CD tools to use for this sprint cycle.
 Different systems were suggested, and we weighed the pros and cons of each.
 Certain team members had more experience with various platforms, and time considerations were also discussed.
 This was by far the biggest impediment that we faced during this sprint, but eventually consensus was reached.